udhayamgit/paysuper-tax-service/README.md

 | TAX_SERVICE_DSN                     | Postgress DSN string                                                    |
 | TAX_SERVICE_METRICS_PORT            | Http port to expose /health endpoint.
 Default is `8080`.                |
 | TAX_SERVICE_KUBERNETES_SERVICE_HOST | Should be `true` to laucnh in k8 mode.
 Default is `false` .             |

+## Contributing
+We feel that a welcoming community is important and we ask that you follow PaySuper's [Open Source Code of Conduct](https://github.com/paysuper/code-of-conduct/blob/master/README.md) in all interactions with the community.

+PaySuper welcomes contributions from anyone and everyone.
+Please refer to each project's style and contribution guidelines for submitting patches and additions.
+In general, we follow the "fork-and-pull" Git workflow.

+The master branch of this repository contains the latest stable release of this component.